 According to Statista (2019), women face challenges and issues of sexual harassment, equal pay, domestic violence, physical violence, and sexual violence in the 21st Century in the UK.
 Similarly, according to Sophie (2020), in the UK, women face issues of pay gap (51%), equal opportunities, providing competency (31%), discrimination, workplace policies of paternity and maternity and advancement procedures (42%), and microaggression (64%) including elusive comments, racism, and sexism.
 Furthermore, as per the study of Sutton et al. (2020), even in the 21st Century, a great lack of women can be seen in positions of power, including courts, corporate boardrooms, and political leadership roles.
 Women face issues of patriarchy, due to which women are considered less competent and less qualified than men in the workplace.
 Moreover, women are still believed to be less worthy of educational opportunities and are facing challenges of educational inequality (Sutton et al., 2020).

-According to Nammour (2008), women in UAE face challenges related to job opportunities, leadership, appearance on forums, and international conferences in the 21st Century.
+According to Nammour (2008), women in the UAE face challenges related to job opportunities, leadership, appearance on forums, and international conferences in the 21st Century.
 Moreover, most women are not allowed to work outside the home.
 In contrast, women who are allowed to work outside the home and want to pursue highly visible jobs face discrimination due to negative public perception by the media.
 Further, UAE women face challenges in entry, preparation, and practice in the media field (Nammour, 2008).
-Al jenaibi (2015) states that women in UAE are considered less hardworking and less intelligent than men at work.
+Al Jenaibi (2015) states that women in the UAE are considered less hardworking and less intelligent than men at work.
 This discrimination has increased the levels of dissatisfaction, demotivation, and stress among women.
-Moreover, it was found in the study of Salam (2016) that women in the UAE face the majority of the challenges due to traditions.
+Moreover, Salam's (2016) study found that UAE women face the most challenges due to traditions.
 30% of women who work reported that the stereotypical portrayal of women has caused issues for them at work, in addition to gender discrimination and sexual harassment.

 However, Suwannaphoom (2016)believes that religious factors can empower the role of women in the UK, legitimise and reinforce power interests towards women, and generate resistance to dominancy towards women.
 At the same time, Woodhead and Catto (2013) believe that religious factors are not the only reason that affects the role of women in the UK.
 Still, other factors contribute equally or greatly to impacting women's role, including geographic, economic, political, and cultural factors within a region or country.
 Moreover, literacy, political and educational factors can help women gain power in society through religious factors (Woodhead and Catto, 2013).